KDE/documentation-develop-kde-org/source/components/navigation/globaldrawer.rst

 |desktopicon| Collapsible
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-On the desktop, if the elements in the Global Drawer need to be acces more often and enough space is available, the Global Drawer can be displayed collapsed.
+On the desktop, if the elements in the Global Drawer need to be accessed more often and enough space is available, the Global Drawer can be displayed collapsed.
 All the actions are available as icons.
 Pressing the hamburger menu button expands then Global Drawer, clicking the close button or tapping outside